Sales

 Ask vendors these questions:

-Artisan, for example, natively links signals to outreach across email, LinkedIn, and CRM, so reps act in one place and see context inline.
+Artisan, for example, natively links signals to outreach across email, social media and CRM, so reps act in one place and see context inline.

 Built-In Privacy & Compliance